 If you want to make sure your introduction email is effective, follow-up emails must be sent.

-With today’s crowded inbox, your introduction email might have got lost and went unnoticed.
+With today’s crowded inbox, your introduction email might have got lost and gone unnoticed.

 Follow-up emails offer the opportunity for your recipients to get back in touch with you.

 They also demonstrate that there’s care and attention being taken on a regular basis which can help build rapport between colleagues or clients while strengthening relationships of any kind.

 Asking for introductions can be a powerful tool when it comes to getting your foot in the door.

 You must do this tastefully and respectfully, though — don’t come across as demanding or pushy!
 One way is by mentioning someone they know who will vouch for your skills, expertise, product, or service.

 Personalizing your subject line is a good way to stand out from the rest of your emails.